 Dog bites can have tragic consequences for victims.
 A severe and unforeseen injury from a dog bite can affect your ability to live independently and support yourself and your family.
-If you suffered a dog bite injury in Merrillville through no fault of your own, you could be entitled to compensation for your personal and financial losses.
+If you suffered a dog bite injury in Merrillville through no fault, you could be entitled to compensation for your personal and financial losses.

 Indiana Dog Bite Laws